cocomore/drupal8-boilerplate/README.md

 - **logs** : Server logs will be placed here.
 - **patches** : Patches applied to core or contrib code that should be reapplied in case of updates.
 - **profiles** : Profile configuration
-- **scripts** : Project related scripts, including the ones called by jenkins and the update.sh needed to be launched after every deployment (in any environment)
+- **custom_scripts** : Project related scripts, including the ones called by jenkins and the update.sh needed to be launched after every deployment (in any environment)
 - **sql** : Initial sql snapshot to begin with the project.
 - **secure**: Salt file.
 - **translations** : Translation script with subfolder for po files.